nuhaminae/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 Volatility forecasts remain stable and well within historical norms, with no signs of regime shifts or structural breaks.
 The smooth continuation of volatility trends suggests minimal risk of unexpected spikes, supporting SPY’s role in risk-balanced portfolios.

 📉 **Forecasted Daily Return**
 Forecasted returns exhibit low dispersion and consistent amplitude, mirroring SPY’s historical behaviour.
-While no confidence interval is plotted here, the return profile inherits the stability of the underlying price forecast, further validating SPY’s predictability.
+While no confidence interval is plotted here, the return profile inherits the stability of the underlying price forecast, further validating SPY’s forecastability.

 > 🧠 SPY’s forecasted behaviour confirms its utility as a benchmark equity anchor.
 With high confidence in price stability and low volatility risk, it remains ideal for passive exposure and portfolio insulation against asset-specific shocks.